If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 3. Build the persona

 Now, turn all the selected information into a person.
 Open your text editor and build a profile with name, age, and occupation.

-Besides writing about there day-to-day life, you can even create a quote, relying on the interviews of course, as if the persona itself was telling you about there challenges and goals.
+Besides writing about their day-to-day life, you can even create a quote, relying on the interviews of course, as if the persona itself was telling you about their challenges and goals.

 Next, arrange the information according to topics such as personal and professional goals, as well as pain points and challenges.

 After that, as the grand finale, choose a name and include a photo of a person, because it will help you to see your persona as a real person.

 Once the profile is ready, save and share it with your team.

 All of them should know the persona and give suggestions, which could even lead to some changes if it is necessary.

 If you create yours, you will get to know your customer much better, and the Marketing team will be able to produce relevant and useful content.

 Besides, the sales team will develop a more efficient approach, which will increase its efficiency.